VirtualPlanetaryLaboratory/bigplanet/docs/options.rst

 Options
 =======

-Here is a table of each of the options that can be set in the ``bigplanet`` input file.
+Here is a table of each of the options that can be set in the ``BigPlanet`` input file.

 +-------------------+------------------------------------+--------------------------------------+------------------------+
 | **Variable**      | **Description**                    | **Example**                          | **Required Arguments** |